FabricMC/fabric-docs/develop/items/first-item.md

 The register method takes in an instance of the `Item.Properties` class as a parameter.
 This class allows you to configure the item's properties through various builder methods.

 ::: tip
-If you want to change your item's stack size, you can use the `maxCount` method in the `Item.Properties` class.
+If you want to change your item's stack size, you can use the `stacksTo` method in the `Item.Properties` class.

 This will not work if you've marked the item as damageable, as the stack size is always 1 for damageable items to prevent duplication exploits.
 :::